Jay-Andrade/SAToolkit/README.md

 - All code should be commented to a reasonable degree

 ALL Functions (Production and Utility):
-- Should have their own .ps1 file named after the function, containing only the function and it's comments
+- Should have their own .ps1 file named after the function, containing only the function, it's comments, and any aliases
-- Should follow standard Microsoft naming guidelines Verb-Noun, using approved verbs only (Get-Verb)
+- Should follow standard Microsoft naming guidelines Verb-Noun, using approved verbs only (reference Get-Verb)
-- All logging should be done using Write-Syslog, always call both -displayMessage and -displaySource
+- All logging should be done using Write-Syslog
 - Should be developed to allow for multiple possible use cases
 - Should be reasonably resliant against scripter error
-- Should aim to never fail silently, and should always log on success or failure
+- Should aim to never fail silently, and never make changes silently
 - Only mandatory parameters should have the tag (Mandatory = $TRUE) for clarity purposes
 - Should aim to use clear and readable code that is still concise